nicolechung/FLOW-with-VSCode/README.md

 Make sure you use these local settings in the `.vscode` folder.

 Do not run JS Standard.
 Instead, JS Standard rules are applied to `eslint` via a package called [eslint-config-standard](https://github.com/feross/eslint-config-standard)

+The local `.vscode` folder has settings that turns of `JS Standard`.

+Instead, the local `.eslintrc.json` file uses the sames rules as `JS Standard`.